QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 - I feel sleepy and tired.
 Sleep 8 hours is important guys!
 I trying to achieve sufficient sleep.
 - HAPPY LEARNING AND HAPPY CODING!!!!!!!

+Day 68/100 : 12 December 2025, Friday (≈10 mins ; <1 hour❌)
+> 19 Days left before 2026 :
+- I'm procrastinating so long to learn Python.
+I have no idea, maybe I have other 'busyness'.
+I feel guilty 🥹🥹🥹
+- Just working a little bit for Day 12 Project
+- Happy Learning!!